-- (1) To acquire appropriate and adequate scholarship and ability to think for the purposes of experimentation and thesis writing relevant to fundamental medical research in orthodontic science, and to absorb the ability and knowledge to draw up and progress theoretical research in accordance with research topics. - (2) To master the ability to appropriately process and analyze research results, conduct comparative analysis against wide reading of leading research, and consolidate into and publish as an academic thesis.
+- To acquire appropriate and adequate scholarship and ability to think for the purposes of experimentation and thesis writing relevant to fundamental medical research in orthodontic science, and to absorb the ability and knowledge to draw up and progress theoretical research in accordance with research topics.
+To master the ability to appropriately process and analyze research results, conduct comparative - (2) To master the ability to appropriately process and analyze research results, conduct comparative analysis against wide reading of leading research, and consolidate into and publish as an academic thesis.